skillrepos/copilot-hands-on/labs.md

 Other useful slash commands include `/tests`, `/doc`, and `/new`.
 <br><br>

 10. Finally, let's try *Plan* mode.
-Switch back to "Plan" mode using the mode selector dropdown.
+Open a new chat session by clicking on the "+" sign in the upper right of the Chat panel.
+Switch to "Plan" mode using the mode selector dropdown.

 ![Switch to plan mode](./images/cpho28.png?raw=true "Switch to plan mode")